Wilsonville, Oregon: Education

-The city is also in the Clackamas Community College District and has a satellite campus on Town Center Loop.
+The city is also in the Clackamas Community College district and has a satellite campus on Town Center Loop.
 Opened in 1992, the campus was originally known as the Oregon Advanced Technology Center.
-The private, for-profit Pioneer Pacific College operates their main campus in the city, along Interstate 5 near the Boeckman Road overpass.
+The Oregon Institute of Technology operates its Portland area campus in the city along Interstate 5.
+The private, for-profit Pioneer Pacific College operated their main campus in the city until 2020.